KIIT-CD

 KIIT-CD (channel 11) is a low-power, Class A television station in North Platte, Nebraska, United States, affiliated with the Fox network.
 It is owned by Gray Media alongside NBC affiliate KNOP-TV (channel 2) and low-power CBS affiliate KNPL-LD (channel 10).
 The three stations share studios on South Dewey Street in downtown North Platte; KIIT-CD's transmitter is located on US 83 in the northern part of the city.
 Master control and some internal operations are based at the studios of sister station KOLN in Lincoln.

-Although KIIT broadcasts a digital signal, it is limited to the immediate North Platte area.
-It is therefore simulcast in high definition on KNOP's second digital subchannel.
+Although KIIT broadcasts a signal of its own, it is limited to the immediate North Platte area.
+It is therefore simulcast in high definition on KNOP's second digital subchannel in order to reach the entire market.
 Fox programming also airs in the area on Lincoln's KFXL-TV, which is carried on KWNB's subchannel.

 History

 From the grant of its original construction permit on December 12, 1994, through June 26, 2014, the station was assigned the translator-style call sign of K11TW, and retained it even after obtaining Class A status in 2001.
 However, outside of Federal Communications Commission (FCC)-required station identification, the station has always called itself "KIIT" on the air.
 It signed on the air on August 28, 1995, as a UPN affiliate; it switched to Fox on January 22, 2001.
 Prior to K11TW's switch to Fox, KHGI-TV served as a secondary affiliate of the network for the purposes of carrying its sports programming.

 K11TW was originally owned by North Platte Television, longtime owner of KNOP-TV; the company was reorganized as Greater Nebraska Television after the 1997 purchase of KHAS-TV in Hastings.
 Greater Nebraska Television sold its stations, including K11TW and KNOP, to Hoak Media in December 2005; the sale followed the death of majority shareholder Richard Shively.
 On November 20, 2013, Hoak Media announced the sale of most of its stations, including K11TW and KNOP-TV, to Gray Television, making them sister stations to KNPL; the sale was completed on June 13, 2014.